Black hole images as probes of thermodynamic evolution: Geodesics and Black Hole Imaging

-where $\dot r$ is given by the radial equation~\eqref{eq:rdot1} evaluated at $\varepsilon=1$.
+where $\dot r(r;E,L)$ is given by the radial equation~\eqref{eq:rdot1} evaluated at $\varepsilon=1$.
 The azimuthal angle $\phi_n$ denotes the angle accumulated by a photon when it intersects the accretion disk.
 Since we consider only observers located above the north pole of the black hole, $\phi_n$ takes the simple form

-which correspond to the standard primary ($n=1$) and secondary ($n=2$) images in classical accretion--disk lensing theory.
-Then, solving Eq.~\eqref{eq:pfun} for $b_n$ and substituting it into Eq.~\eqref{eq:sinxi}, the angular size of the accretion--disk image is obtained as
+which correspond to the standard primary ($n=1$) and secondary ($n=2$) images in classical accretion-disk lensing theory.
+Then, solving Eq.~\eqref{eq:pfun} for $b_n$ and substituting it into Eq.~\eqref{eq:sinxi}, the angular size of the accretion-disk image is obtained as

-which in general admits no closed--form expression and is therefore evaluated numerically in the next section.
+which in general admits no closed-form expression and is therefore evaluated numerically in the next section.
 By contrast, the angular size of the black hole shadow can be obtained analytically as

 where